m-adams/elastic-reference-repo/README.md

 ## Running streamlit in VSCode
 The repository chould contain a luanch.json which configures launching streamlit To run Streamlit, head to the file and in the Run/Debug in the left menu you should be able to select Python:Streamlit

+## VSCode Troubleshooting
+### Can't find the package I installed with pip
+You can get issues where the terminal stops using the correct interpreter and therefore pip install etc stops working.
+The easiest solution is to replace the venv by going to the command pallet to create a new one and the select relete and recreate.